You must have heard a lot of discussions going on about the SEBI new margin rules introduced by the Stock Exchange Board of India (SEBI) recently.

 This new pledging mechanism will also protect the investors’ interest and prevent brokers from misusing clients’ securities.

 These new set of rules are effective from September 1.

-Before we discuss these new rules, first let us discuss what does margin trading and pledging of securities means:
+Before we discuss SEBI new margin rules, first let us discuss what does margin trading and pledging of securities means:

 |Table of Contents|

 |What does the Pledging of Securities means?|